Automattic/wp-calypso/client/lib/analytics/README.md

 ## Which analytics tool should I use?

-*Page Views* (`analytics.pageView.record`) should be used to record all page views (when the main content body completely changes).
+*Page Views* should be used to record all page views (when the main content body completely changes).
 This will automatically record the pageview to both Google Analytics and Tracks.
+The preferred tool to record page views is the [`PageViewTracker`](https://github.com/Automattic/wp-calypso/tree/master/client/lib/analytics/page-view-tracker) component.

 *Google Analytics* should be used to record all events the user performs on a page that *do not* trigger a page view (this will allow us to determine bounce rate on pages).